JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Add videos using Kotlin constructs in markup

-Now, replace the hardcoded list of videos with a list of real Kotlin objects:
+Replace the hardcoded list of videos with a list of Kotlin objects:

-1. Create a simple data class to hold together the attributes of a video called `Video`.
-You can add it in `Main.kt` or any other file.
+1. Create a `Video` [data class](data-classes.md) to hold together video attributes.
+Add it in `Main.kt` or any other file.

    ```kotlin